riyashivolkar/ACCENTURE-NAVIGATING-NUMBERS/README.md

-# Data Analytics Project - Social Buzz
+# Accenture Data Analytics Project - Social Buzz

 ## Project Overview
 This project focuses on applying data analytics and visualization skills to advise a social media client on their content creation strategy.
 As a Data Analyst at Accenture, the goal is to extract meaningful insights from data and provide strategic recommendations to optimize content performance.